weavy/weavy-zoom-proxy/readme.md

 ## Introduction
 Weavy allows developers that integrate any of the Weavy Messenger, Feeds or Comments app into their product to enable the Zoom integration.
 Once the Zoom integration is setup (https://docs.weavy.com/server/integrations/zoom), a meeting can be created directly inside Weavy.
 So, what about this proxy?
-Well, since Zoom allows an Zoom Marketplace app to work on any subdomain, the webhook notifications don't.
+Well, since Zoom allows a Zoom Marketplace app to work on any subdomain, the webhook notifications don't.
 Weavy use the Zoom webhooks to inform the end users when a meeting has ended and when (if) a cloud recording of that meeting is available.
 When that happens, the Zoom cards in Weavy are updated.
-This is why we built this Weavy Zoom Proxy, to hadle Zoom notifications on any subdomain.
+This is why we built this Weavy Zoom Proxy, to handle Zoom notifications on any subdomain.

 ### How does it work?
 Zoom requires you to set an url to where Zoom should push the webhook notifications.
 This url should point to this Weavy Zoom Proxy.
 The proxy stores all the incoming notifications in a database.
 The database contains information about the meeting and the incoming event.
-For now, we support **End Meeting** and **All recordings have completed**.
+At this moment, we support **End Meeting** and **All recordings have completed**.
 The Weavy instance/tenant then have a Weavy Daemon (https://docs.weavy.com/server/development/daemons) that periodically polls the proxy for changes.
-If a change to a meeting is found, the events are returned from the proxy the Weavy instance and the meeting is updated.
+If a change to a meeting is found, the events are returned from the proxy to the Weavy instance and the meeting is updated.
 When the meeting in Weavy is updated, the corresponding Zoom card in the Messenger, Feeds or Comments app are updated in real-time.

 ## How to setup the proxy